moaiandin/mcp-dataforseo/README.md

 # DataForSEO MCP Server

-Model Context Protocol (MCP) server implementation for DataForSEO, enabling Claude to interact with selected DataForSEO APIs and obtain SEO data through a standardized interface.
+Model Context Protocol (MCP) server implementation for DataForSEO, enabling ChatGPT or other agents to interact with selected DataForSEO APIs and obtain SEO data through a standardized interface.
+The server now includes optional tools that satisfy OpenAI's remote MCP requirements for search and document retrieval.

 ## Features